arjan-tools/docs/docs.md

 ## Why?

-Often times when building a site, the page speed test is one of the last things we do.
-Sometimes theres a surprise and the score is not that good.
+When building a site, the page speed test was one of the last things we used to do.
+Many times we would find a surprise with a bad SEO score that we had to fix after deploying.
 To avoid these surprises you can use Arjan Audit in your dev process or even integrate it into your tests.

 ## How it works

 Arjan audit  uses [express](https://expressjs.com/) to serve your site and google [chrome-launcher](https://github.com/GoogleChrome/chrome-launcher) to make a headless launch of google chrome and retrieve the audits from lighthouse 6.
 Arjan then parses the results returned by lighthouse and returns an organized subset of the results.
-When used from the CLI, Arjan returns a console report that adds colors and recomendations based on your threshold value.
+When used from the CLI, Arjan returns a console report that adds colors and recommendations based on your threshold value.

-the threshold value is a number from 0 to 1 that represents your personal threshold for what you consider a decent enough site. the default is .8 (a B) 10 points above from this score is great, anything bellow isn't acceptable. this threshold value will filter out recommendations and add colors to your scores in the report.
+The threshold value is a number from 0 to 1 that represents your personal threshold for what you consider a decent enough site. the default is .8 (a B) 10 points above from this score is great, anything below isn't acceptable.
+This threshold value will filter out recommendations and add colors to your scores in the report.

 ## Getting Started